 Traffic congestion and pollution are growing problems in cities around the world.
-Home deliveries are contributing to this problem due to the increasing volume of online orders [Ishfaq et al., 2016; Wollenburg et al., 2018; Allen et al., 2018], particularly as usual deliveries are still conducted by a diesel truck.
-New concepts are needed to enable the projected growth of delivery volumes and prevent urban traffic from collapsing [Agatz et al., 2008; Orenstein et al., 2019; Hübner et al., 2019].
-While attended home deliveries are convenient for customers, they account for a large share of logistics costs [Kuhn and Sternbeck, 2013; Hübner et al., 2016].
-The complexity of planning deliveries is growing with access restrictions in inner cities (e.g., diesel suspensions) and the growing application of time windows of attended home deliveries.
+Home deliveries are contributing to this problem due to the increasing volume of online orders (Allen et al., 2018; Ishfaq, Defee, Gibson, & Raja, 2016; Wollenburg, Hübner, Trautrims, & Kuhn, 2018), in particular as many deliveries are still performed by diesel trucks.
+New concepts are needed to enable the projected growth of delivery volumes and prevent urban traffic from collapsing (Agatz, Fleischmann, & van Nunen, 2008; Hübner, Holzapfel, Kuhn, & Obermair, 2019; Orenstein, Raviv, & Sadan, 2019).
+While attended home deliveries are convenient for customers, they account for a large share of logistics costs (Hübner, Kuhn, & Wollenburg, 2016; Kuhn & Sternbeck, 2013).
+The complexity of planning deliveries is growing with entry restrictions in inner cities (e.g., ban of diesel engines) and the growing application of time windows to attended home deliveries.
 This increases customer service and reduces the number of failed deliveries, i.e., deliveries that are not accepted as customers are not at home.
-In addition, the COVID-19 pandemic has not only increased the home deliveries, but also created consumer preferences for deliveries without human interaction and challenged companies to protect their workforce.
+In addition, the COVID-

+Corresponding author.
+E-mail address: manuel.ostermeier@uni-a.de (M. Ostermeier).
+19 pandemic has not only increased the home deliveries, but also created consumer preferences for deliveries without human interaction and challenged companies to protect their workforce.

 Delivery by truck and robots is a promising approach to address these issues as well as to flexibly accommodate customers' time window preferences.
-Autonomous delivery robots (e.g., by Starship [2019] and Marble [2019]) can transport a single parcel or grocery bag to customers.
+Autonomous delivery robots (e.g., by Starship, 2019 and Marble, 2019) can transport a single parcel or grocery bag to customers for attended home delivery.
 They are designed to travel short distances at pedestrian speed.
 Due to their lower speed and limited range, delivery robots are combined with specialized trucks to enable a fast and efficient delivery process.
 This means that a truck transports the corresponding goods for delivery together with robots and releases the robots at dedicated drop-off locations for the actual home delivery.
-Daimler [2019] has tested such a concept and has shown that it potentially decreases lead time and traffic.
-Baum et al. [2019] predict that delivery robots will likely be introduced on a larger scale soon due to their low production costs and limited legal obstacles.
-Recent routing literature shows the suitability and cost efficiency of the combination of trucks and robots and provides methods for cost-optimal routing [Boysen et al., 2018; Ostermeier et al., 2021].
+As there are many customer deliveries on a tour, the truck picks up robots from robot depots on the way.
+The robots return to the closest robot depot by themselves.
+Daimler (2019) has tested such a concept and has shown that it potentially decreases lead time and traffic.
+Baum, Assmann, & Strubelt (2019) predict that delivery robots will likely be introduced on a larger scale soon due to their low production costs and limited legal obstacles.
+Recent routing literature shows the suitability and cost efficiency of the combination of trucks and robots and provides methods for cost-optimal routing (Boysen, Schwerdfeger, & Weidinger, 2018; Ostermeier, Heimfarth, & Hübner, 2021).